ibm-cloud-docs/devsecops/devsecops-tutorial.md

 ## Continuous Integration (CI) toolchain introduction
 {: #devsecops-ci-toolchain-intro}

 The CI toolchain implements the following best practices:

 * Runs a static code scanner on the application repositories to detect secrets in the application source code and vulnerable packages that are used as application dependencies
 * Builds a container image on every Git commit, setting a tag based on build number, timestamp, and commit ID for traceability
-* Test the Dockerfile before you create the image
+* Tests the Dockerfile before the image is created
-* Use a private image registry to store the built image, automatically configure access permissions for target cluster deployment by using API tokens that can be revoked
+* Stores the built image in a private image registry
+* Automatically configures access permissions for target cluster deployment by using API tokens that can be revoked
-* Scan the container image for security vulnerabilities
+* Scans the container image for security vulnerabilities
-* Add a Docker signature upon successful completion
+* Adds a Docker signature upon successful completion
-* Insert the built image tag into the deployment manifest automatically
+* Inserts the built image tag into the deployment manifest automatically
-* Use an explicit namespace in cluster to insulate each deployment (and make it easy to clear, by "kubectl delete namespace")
+* Uses an explicit namespace, in cluster, to insulate each deployment (and make it easy to clear, by "kubectl delete namespace")
+* Automatically builds, validates, and deploys to the Kubernetes cluster any code merged into the target Git repository branch.

-* The target cluster is configured during toolchain setup (by using an {{site.data.keyword.cloud_notm}} API key and cluster name).
+The target cluster is configured during toolchain setup (by using an {{site.data.keyword.cloud_notm}} API key and cluster name).
 You can later change these settings by altering the Delivery Pipeline configuration.
-Any code merged to the target Git repository branch is automatically built, validated, and deployed into the Kubernetes cluster.

 ![DevSecOps Continuous Integration toolchain](images/devsecops-ci-toolchain-diagram.png){: caption="DevSecOps Continuous Integration toolchain" caption-side="bottom"}